A Wearable Device Dataset for Mental Health Assessment Using Laser Doppler Flowmetry and Fluorescence Spectroscopy Sensors: Training and Evaluation Metrics

 \subsubsection{Random 80:20 Split}

-In machine learning, dividing the dataset into training and testing subsets is crucial for evaluating model performance.
-One common approach is the random 80:20 split, where 80\% of the randomly-shuffled data is used for training the model, and the remaining 20\% is reserved for testing.
-This method is favored for its balance between providing enough data for the model to learn effectively and retaining a significant portion for unbiased performance evaluation.
+In machine learning, dividing the dataset into training and testing subsets is essential for reliable model evaluation.
+A commonly adopted strategy is the random 80:20 split, where 80\% of the data are used for model training and the remaining 20\% are reserved for performance testing.
+This approach provides a practical balance between sufficient training data and an independent evaluation set.

+To prevent data leakage and ensure robust generalization assessment, the 80:20 split in this study was performed at the subject level rather than at the sample level.
+Specifically, all samples from a given individual were assigned exclusively to either the training set or the testing set.

 \begin{python} from sklearn.model_selection import train_test_split

 # Assuming `X` is the feature matrix and `y` is the target vector X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=42)